-The control committee's mission is to oversee that the Bank conducts its business in an appropriate and satisfactory manner in accordance with laws and regulations, articles of association and orders and recommendations issued by Finanstilsynet.
+The control committee's oversees that the bank conducts its business in an appropriate and satisfactory manner in accordance with laws and regulations, articles of association and orders and recommendations issued by Finanstilsynet.
 Its remit covers the entire business, including subsidiaries.
-The control committee is an elected committee in its own right in the subsidiary SpareBank 1 SMN Finans.
+The control committee is an elected committee in its own right in the subsidiary SpareBank 1 Finans Midt-Norge.

-In order to discharge its tasks the committee:
+In order to perform its tasks the committee:

-- reviews selected decisions and working documents of the board of directors and sees to it that the board acts on its decisions - ronitors developments in central key figures and ratios - obtains documentation of the Bank's control procedures and ensures that they function as intended - review internal audit reports and the appointed auditor's written approaches to the Bank and ensures that any remarks are properly responded to - collaborates with the chair of the board of directors and the company's auditor on working plans and important observations; see section 5 of the instructions.
+- reviews selected decisions and working documents of the board of directors and sees to that the board acts on its decisions - monitors developments in central key figures and ratios - obtains documentation of the bank's control procedures and ensures that they function as intended - reviews internal audit reports and the appointed auditor's written approaches to the bank and ensures that any remarks are properly responded to - collaborates with the chair of the board of directors and the company's auditor on working plans and important observations; see section 5 of the instructions.

-Each year the control committee reports on its work to the supervisory board and Finanstilsynet.
-The committee also issues a statement to the supervisory board on the annual accounts and the directors' report.
+Each year the control committee reports on its work to Finanstilsynet.
+The committee submits a report on its work to the supervisory board, and issues a statement to the supervisory board on the annual accounts and the directors' report.

-Each year a record of the control committee's meetings is sent to the Bank's board of directors, the supervisory board chair, the internal auditor and the risk manager.
+A record of the control committee's meetings is sent to the bank's board of directors, the supervisory board chair, the internal auditor and the risk manager.
 The control committee's minutes are also presented at the meetings of the supervisory board.

-The control committee normally meets 8 times each year.
+The control committee normally meets eight times each year.
 The Group CEO attends these meetings.
-The committee also meets the chair of the board of directors and the chair of the supervisory board on an annual basis.
+The committee also meets the chair of the board of directors, the chair of the audit and risk committees and the chair of the supervisory board on an annual basis.
 The control committee is appointed by the supervisory board and has three members and two alternates who are elected for a two-year term.

-Deviations from point 6 of the Code of Practice: Where the composition of the Bank's bodies is concerned, SpareBank 1 SMN abides by the provisions of the Savings banks Act.
+Deviations from point 6 of the Code of Practice: Where the composition of the bank's bodies is concerned, SpareBank 1 SMN abides by the provisions of the Savings banks Act.